juice-shop/multi-juicer/guides/llm/llm.md

 - Run up your API bill with unrestricted access
 - Use your API key for purposes outside the event

-The LLM Gateway solves this by keeping the real API key inside the balancer and giving each team a unique token that only works through the gateway.
+The LLM Gateway solves this by keeping the real API key inside MultiJuicer and giving each team a unique token that only works through the gateway.

 ## How it works

 ```
-JuiceShop Pod (team-a)                    Balancer Process
+JuiceShop Pod (team-a)                    MultiJuicer Process
   LLM_API_KEY=<unique-team-token>  -->  :8082 (internal port, LLM Gateway)
   chatBot.llmApiUrl=http://                 | validates team token
     multijuicer-private:8082               | swaps in real API key